Wyze Home Monitoring Starter Kit Review: Worth It?

 Overview

-The system is aimed squarely at first-time home security buyers: renters who can't drill into walls, new homeowners setting up a starter system, or anyone who has balked at the long contracts and hardware fees that traditional security companies demand.
-Everything pairs over Wi-Fi and the Wyze app, so if you're already in the Wyze ecosystem — cameras, smart plugs, bulbs — the monitoring kit slots in with almost zero learning curve.
+The system is aimed squarely at first-time home security buyers: renters who can't drill into walls, new homeowners setting up a starter system, or anyone who has balked at the long contracts and hardware fees that traditional security companies demand (see our Vivint (VPK-2GIG-GO2) review for a professional alternative).
+Everything pairs over Wi-Fi and the Wyze app, so if you're already in the Wyze ecosystem—cameras, smart plugs, bulbs—the monitoring kit slots in with almost zero learning curve.

 It is worth noting upfront that the starter kit is intentionally lean.
-Larger homes or those wanting glass-break sensors, outdoor sirens, or professional installation will need to supplement the kit with add-on sensors sold separately — or pair it with a dedicated camera system like the one in our Arlo Essential 3-Camera Kit review.
+Larger homes or those wanting glass-break sensors, outdoor sirens, or professional installation will need to supplement the kit with add-on sensors sold separately.
 Still, for the price, the out-of-box coverage is genuinely impressive, and the modular nature of the platform means you can grow the system as your budget allows.

 Key features